Bloudraad/cryptotrex-whitepaper/docs/allocations_p2e.md

 | 320 000 000           | 0.09375        |
 | 500 000 000           | 0.046875       |

-This way, if we have 4 million tokens in circulation, players would receive 5 $FOSSIL per win, and if the circulating supply rises to say 6 million tokens, players would get 2.5 $FOSSIL per win.
-But if a lot of players are suddenly leveling up their Dinosaurs (burning some $FOSSIL) and reducing the circulating supply back to 4.5 million tokens, the rewards per win would be back to 5 $FOSSIL.
+This way, if we have 4 million tokens in circulation, players will receive 5 $FOSSIL per win, and if the circulating supply rises to 6 million tokens, players would get 2.5 $FOSSIL per win.
+But if a lot of players are suddenly leveling up their Dinosaurs (burning some $FOSSIL) and reducing the circulating supply back to 4.5 million tokens, the reward per win would be back to 5 $FOSSIL.

 We designed this mechanism with these things in mind:

-- Inflation Resistance
+- Inflation resistance
 - Incentive to the community for spending the tokens